section-engineering-education/engineering-education/articles/node-date-and-time-objects-with-moment/index.md

 <iframe height="400px" width="100%" src="https://repl.it/@kimkimani/m-locale?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 #### Date-fns Modern date utility library (a light-weight date library)
 [Date-fns is a modern date library](https://date-fns.org/) with a collection of functions that allows JavaScript developers to work with date values.
 Unlike moment, which is object oriented, date-fns is divided into many small and independent functions.
-Date-fns allows you to import functions, only what you need, unlike moment where you create a moment instance to run functions from it.
+Date-fns allows you to import functions, only those that you need, unlike moment where you create a moment instance to run functions from it.

-The big difference between date-fns and moment is mutability and size.
+The big difference between date-fns and moment is its mutability and size.
 Moment package size is huge when compared to that of date-fns.
-This is because moment will load the entire functions when you create a moment instance while date-fns will only load the functions that you really need.
+This is because moment will load all functions when you create a moment instance while date-fns will only load the functions that you really need.

 However, when it comes to backend applications with Node.js, the package size does not matter that much, its not a big concern, you can use moment just like date-fns.
-But if you are using a backend browser, the package size will be very decisive.
+But if you are using a backend browser, the package size will be very important.
 Moment size can still be optimized to [reduce its bundle size to less than 22KBs.](https://github.com/jmblog/how-to-optimize-momentjs-with-webpack) .

 Moment is mutable while date-fns is immutable.
 Moment keeps changing its own date while date-fns always returns a new Date instance.